jakebeamish/Penplotting.js/README.md

 - A Sketch class to contain everything needed to create and render the SVG
 - 2D Vector and Line classes for geometry
-- A seedable PRNG with helper functions:
+- A seedable PRNG with useful methods
-    - Random integer in range
-    - Random float in range
-    - Random element in array
-    - Random hexadecimal string
 - Maths functions such as fract, wrap, lerp, map

 ## Usage

 The way I'm using this framework currently is something like this:

-1. Create a new Sketch (with optional parameters for dimensions, units and background colour)
+1. Create a new Sketch (with optional parameters for dimensions, units, background colour, title, seed)
-2. Create and manipulate Vectors and Lines in the sketch.generate() function
+2. Create and manipulate Vectors and Lines by defining a sketch.generate() function
 3. Add Lines to be included as SVG elements in the Sketch by pushing Lines to the Sketch's `lines` array
 4. Call the Sketch's instance method `draw()`